polywrap/specification/standard/01.0 General Standard/WRAP Standard.md

 4. **Deploy Wrapper**
     When deploying a wrapper, it is up to developers to choose the best solution for their needs.
 There is no finite set of deployment options, and is left open for developers to choose, thanks to the generic URI & URI resolution standards.

-    In an effort to support developers in deploying & discovering new wrappers, the Polywrap DAO is actively building new solutions.
-One such solution is the Polywrap Registry, which enhances reliability through built-in version verification, and composability through interface implementation registries.

     Related Standards: [URI](TODO), [URI Resolution]()

 ### Using Wrappers